This page is designed to answer the following questions:

 You should also be aware of the different kinds of hand-washing products that are available.

 In care settings, soap should ideally be obtained from a dispenser, rather than using a bar of soap which can be a reservoir for pathogens.

-Antibacterial soaps kill bacterial pathogens as well as cleaning soiled hands.
+Antibacterial soaps kill bacterial pathogens as well as clean soiled hands.
 There is also evidence to suggest that they kill some fungi.
-Antiseptic soaps do not kill all bacteria but greatly slow down its growth.
+Antiseptic soaps do not kill all bacteria but greatly slow down their growth.